JasonDClarke/carousel/README.md

     //optional below:
     renderFromJSHTMLTemplate: false, // if false, need to build own HTML template in the document.
     images: null,                    //include image srces in array.
 Only required when JS template used,
                                      //when renderFromJSHTMLTemplate false, image srces collected from html

-    noMoveAnim: 'anim-noMove-wiggle',   //animation if current slide is selected again. css class
+    noMoveAnim: 'anim-noMove-wiggle',//animation if current slide is selected again. css class
     init: {
       picIndex: 0,       //the index of first image shown.
 0-indexed
-      pagination: true,//are touch listeners initialised?
+      pagination: true,  //are pagination listeners initialised?
+Also, associated html not included by render if false
-      swipable: true,//are pagination listeners initialised?
-Also the html not included by render if false
+      swipable: true,    //are touch listeners initialised?
-      button: true,//are left/right buttons initialised?
-Also the html not included by render if false
+      button: true,      //are left/right buttons initialised?
+Also, associated html not included by render if false
-      SVGFrame: false//no frame if false.
-Also the not included by render if false },
+      SVGFrame: false    //no frame if false.
+Also, associated html not included by render if false },
     pagination: {
       className: 'paginationButton',  //class name of pagination buttons in HTML
       eventType: "click",             //event occurs on [click] of pagination button
-      entranceAnim: "anim-select-top", //animation of entering image. css class.
+      entranceAnim: "anim-select-top",//animation of entering image.
+A css classname.
-      exitAnim: "anim-deselect-bottom" //animation of exiting image. css class.
+      exitAnim: "anim-deselect-bottom"//animation of exiting image.
+A css classname.
     },
     leftButton: { //describes event when clicking the left button
       className: 'leftButton',